Adoption assessment stage two

 At the beginning of stage two your assessing social worker will complete an Adoption Assessment Agreement with you, setting out dates for interview appointments and a proposed date for your approval to be considered by the Adoption Panel.

-You will be required to attend a further three days preparation training during stage two.
+You will be required to attend a further half-day preparation training during stage two.

 Your assessing social worker will write a report known as a Prospective Adopters Report (PAR).
 You will have the opportunity to read it and any comments you have will be recorded within the report.